-Their technical curriculum was heavy on math, science and technology and very light on English.
-The university used a co-efficient system whereby all the core subjects (math, science, technology) carried a much heavier co-efficient than say English or French.
+Their technical curriculum was heavy on math, science and technology and very light in English.
+The university used a coefficient system whereby all the core subjects (math, science, technology) carried a much heavier co-efficient than say English or French.

 So grades were not a motivating factor for maintaining discipline in class or motivating the students to excel.

 A few years later (around 2014) technical universities in France began requiring a TOEIC score of 750 in order to graduate.
 This got the young men’s attention, but most of them still struggled to keep seated and to concentrate.
 Especially since the classes were held for three hours one time per week right after lunch.
 Ugh!

 Each year I was having more and more difficulty.
 By my fifth year of teaching business English for technical students, I was faced with a group of students who were the most difficult to motivate.
 I tried everything I knew to incite their curiosity and to get and keep their attention, but nothing worked.

 - The first day of class, I pulled out one of my most popular business articles from the press and walked around the class of 22 boys and 2 girls asking each one to read in turn a paragraph out loud.
 That was a disaster.
 They ridiculed each other’s accents and I lost their respect.

 - The next week, I tried a PowerPoint slide show to teach grammar points thinking using more technology and more masculine visuals (sports cars or action heroes) rather than whiteboard scribbles would attract their attention.
 I wasn’t able to get the attention of the entire class at one time.
 There were always pockets of boys making good natured jokes and laughing.
 I couldn’t even teach the lesson.